NPTE-PTA

 Rule out lumbar spine involvement

-Electrodiagnostics of sciatic nerve
+Electrodiagnostics of the sciatic nerve

 Medical management

-Acetaminophen or non-steroidal inflammatory (NSAIDs)
+Acetaminophen or non-steroidal anti-inflammatory (NSAIDs)

 Physical therapy management